michaelbeat/Grounds/README.md

 Michael Beat - GitHub Manager/Backend

 ## Project Description
-Our goal for this application is to provide a platform that connects local businesses & restaurants looking to get rid of their waste oil and people looking to recycle that waste oil.
+Our goal for this application is to provide a platform that connects local businesses & restaurants looking to get rid of their coffee grounds and people looking to recycle and fertalize those grounds.

 ## APIs
 * Google Maps